Double and Quadruple Flat Bands tuned by Alternative magnetic Fluxes in Twisted Bilayer Graphene

-\textit{Conclusion}-- In summary, we report that the double and quadruple absolutely flat bands appear recursively in TBG with alternative magnetic fluxes, and adjusting twisted angle and magnetic phase can control the transition between double and quadruple flat bands.
-The quadruple flat bands share the same origin with the conventional TBG, and by using holomorphic functions, we can generate analytical wave functions to explain the quadruple flat bands.
+\textit{Discussion and conclusion}--In recent experiments, FBs have been successfully achieved in twisted-bilayer optical lattice systems\cite{Meng2023}.
+Our proposed model can be implemented within this tunable optical lattice platform, thanks to its large spatial scale, making it possible to achieve alternative magnetic field.
+In summary, introducing alternative fluxes opens a venue for undiscovered multiple magic angles and another generation of absolutely FBs with higher degeneracy.
+Specifically, we report that the double and quadruple FBs appear recursively in TBG with alternative magnetic fluxes, and adjusting the twisted angle and magnetic phase can control the transition between double and quadruple FBs.
+The quadruple FBs share the same origin with the conventional TBG, and by using holomorphic functions, we can generate analytical WFs to show the absolute flatness of the quadruple bands.
+Moreover, additional orbitals in the quadruple bands lead to more diversified strongly correlated physics.
+Our work demonstrates that the magnetic phase is a unique tuning parameter to tailor the electronic structure in moir\'{e} twistronics, which can significantly enrich topological and correlated phenomena.

-\textit{Acknowledgments}-- We thank Zhida Song and Simon Becker for the helpful discussions and comments.
+\textit{Acknowledgments}-- We thank Zhida Song, Simon Becker and Xu Zhang for the helpful discussions and comments.
+C.-K.C. was supported by JST Presto Grant No. JPMJPR2357.

 \begin{widetext}